outcobra/outstanding-cobra/README.md

 #Contributing Guidelines

+##Angular 2
+###Style Guide

+We develop with the official Angular 2 Style Guidelines in mind.
+We care about Clean Code.
+You can find the Style Guidelines under [this](https://angular.io/docs/ts/latest/guide/style-guide.html) link.

 ##Commit Messages

 Please be nice to your colleagues and write a short explanation what exactly changed in this commit.